SippinOnJuiceBox/react-native-stepform/README.md

 This is a lightweight customizable multi-step form library for React Native with built-in validation using Zod and a modular component registry system.

+Note: This library is incomplete (No tests) use at your own risk

 ## Demo

 Check out the demo [here](https://youtu.be/X5Uo1xKKras) and play around with some sample marquees.